Donate: Dear Blondie Bobcat Documentary

 COMMUNITY SCIENCE AND HUMAN-NATURE CONNECTION

-Over the years, a small community formed around Blondie: engineers, retirees, students, and neighbors united by a shared attachment to one animal.
+Over the years, a small community formed around Blondie: engineers, retirees, students, and neighbors united by a shared passion for watching Blondie.
 Together they tracked her movements daily, shared sightings, and developed a collective ethic of respectful observation.
-The sustained, collective presence of this group produced a behavioral record no single researcher could have assembled alone – documenting rarely observed behaviors, tracking litter survival, and recording how one bobcat navigated a fragmented urban landscape across a decade.
+The presence of this group produced a behavioral record that would have never been possible to document alone.
 In a society defined by increasing disconnection from the natural world, Blondie became common ground – proof that a single wild animal in an ordinary regional park can turn neighbors into community scientists and stewards.

 SUPPORT AND RECOGNITION